 This may sound unusual, but scheduling sex is truly the best way to keep the sex alive in a long-term relationship.
 I know, I know.
 Everyone essentially says the opposite and those who agree appear to have the most boring sex lives known to (wo)man.
 We see so much pressure being put on “spontaneity” and “doing it when you feel like it,” etc.

 This leaves very little room for other important factors: different libidos, busy schedules, the need for orgasms in healthy pair bonding, and so on.
-Sex is a critical component of happy relationships, so if sticking it on the cal is going to make it happen, it’s going on the cal.
-Ya hear?
+Sex is a critical component of happy relationships, so if sticking it on the calendar is going to make it happen, it’s going on the calendar.

 Get ahead of the curve.
 You may think you’re having all the sex in the world right now and have nothing to worry about.
 We’re not saying that trouble lies just around the corner, we’re simply suggesting you prepare for a potential issue.

 Get ahead of the wall that all couples usually hit by having a specific time when you have sex.
-You can always have MORE, ADDITIONAL sex as well.
+You can always have more, additional sex, as well.
 Whether it be right before bed, in the morning, or right after work—be aware of it.
-You don’t have to mark the Gcal if you don’t want to.
-You don’t need to constantly discuss it with your partner.
+You don’t have to mark the calendar if you don’t want to and you don’t need to constantly discuss it with your partner.
 Just set that time aside and stick to it.

 It’s rare that both you and your partner will have the same libido.
 More often than not, one person wants more sex and the other less.
 This may change over time.
-You may want more sex during a certain point in your life, and later want less.
+You may want more sex at a certain point in your life and later want less.